KongHQ-CX/soap-rest-converter/README.md

 The plugin is able to extract credentials from the Header of the Xpath from XML request.
 In a similar way is it possible to send these data via the Header or the Xpath to a SOAP services.

-### How to extract Xpath credentials from a SOAP requet and forward to the REST request:
+### How to extract Xpath credentials from a SOAP requet and forward to the REST service:

 To extract the credentials in the following request just configure the plugin with:
+- `XsltTransformRequest` with the xslt [here](/examples/petstore-xml-to-json.xslt)
+- `XsltTransformResponse` with the xslt [here](/examples/petstore-json-to-xml.xslt)
 - `RequestAuthorizationLocation` property with `XPath`
 - `RequestAuthorizationXPath` with `//wsse:Username` and `//wsse:Password`
 - `ResponseAuthorizationLocation` with `Header`